totorigolo/nRGBlib/ReadMe.txt

 ================================================

-- You can freely send files created with nRGBlib between any Nspire is compatible as long as Ndless 3.1 be installed :)
+- You can freely send files created with nRGBlib between any Nspire is compatible as long as Ndless 3.1 is installed :)

 Troubleshooting:
 ================